-Another way to stick to the budget is to take child-friendly snacks such as muesli bars, dried fruit or nuts that travel well and don’t perish.
+Unfortunately, you’ll need plenty of fuel for your family adventures.
+That means lots of food.
+The big trick here is to not always eat out.
+Make meals when you can and take child-friendly snacks like muesli bars, dried fruit or nuts that travel well and don’t perish.
 Just take care not to break any quarantine restrictions.

 When purchasing tickets to attractions, try to buy family passes or get a bulk discount for a group purchase.
-Check whether you are eligible for any other discounts and if there are age limits on children’s tickets.
+And always check if you’re eligible for any other discounts and the age limits on children’s tickets.

-A really easy way to overspend, or break your holiday budget is to be underprepared for HOW you are paying for your holiday costs.
-Things to consider include: what currencies will I need, do we have any flight stopover periods where we will need food or transfers to and from the airport?
-Will we need smaller change for places such as markets?
+A really easy way to break your holiday budget is not to consider the how.
+How are you paying for your holiday costs?
+Things to consider include: what currencies you will need and whether you might need small change for markets.

 *Lock in your exchange rates mean the exchange rate is locked in for the initial load only.
 The exchange rates for subsequent reloads will be set at the prevailing exchange rate at the time of the transaction.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.